 Income protection cover is an insurance product that replaces part of your income should you become unable to work due to illness or accident.
 The product starts paying you a monthly income after a specified time (called the deferred period), and will continue to make these payments until either you return to work, your insurance comes to an end, or you die.

-All income protection plans will have a definition of incapacity, which is how the insurance company assesses your illness and determines if you qualify for a claim on your policy.
+All income protection plans will have a definition of incapacity, which is how the insurance company assesses your illness or injury and determines if you qualify for a claim on your policy.
 Typically this definition will be based on your ability to continue working in your current occupation.

 For more detail on income protection insurance, how these policies work and what you should consider when taking out your own policy, please read our guide to income protection.